Last Updated: 7/31/2023 | July 31st, 2023

 This is a small island located just off of Reykjavík.
 It’s a great little island for a picnic or a stroll if you’re looking for something a bit off the usual tourist trail.
 The island is most famous for the Imagine Peace Tower, envisioned and built by Yoko Ono.
 On each 9th of October, Yoko Ono comes to light the tower on the birthday of John Lennon, and it is lit until December 8th, the day John was killed.
 The ferry is operated by daily in the summer and on the weekends in the winter.

 Skarfabakki Pier and Ægisgardur Harbor, +354 519 5000, elding.is/videy-ferry-skarfabakki.
-Round-trip tickets are around 1,550 ISK for adults, 775 ISK for students aged 7-17, and free for kids under age 6.
+Round-trip tickets are around 2,100 ISK.
 On October 9th, the ferry trip is free for everyone in honor of the Imagine Peace Tower ceremony.
+The ferry is also free for anyone with the Reykjavik City Card.

 This huge plaza has both outdoor as well as indoor pools.
 It also has water slides, play areas for kids, hot tubs, a sauna, a thermal steam bath, and beach volleyball courts.
 Located just outside the city center, this is a fun (and budget-friendly) option for anyone who doesn’t want to go to the more touristy Blue Lagoon.